Answer a few simple questions to make your document in minutes

 Florida Medical PoA forms are generally straightforward, but you could have questions.
 The answer will depend on whom you ask, but sometimes a lawyer will not even agree to review your document if they were not the author.
 An easier approach to consider is to get help via attorney services at Rocket Lawyer.
 As a Premium member, you have the ability to ask for advice from an attorney with relevant experience or get answers to additional questions related to your Medical Power of Attorney.
 As always, Rocket Lawyer is here to help.

 The cost of finding and working with a conventional lawyer to draft a Medical Power of Attorney could range anywhere from $200 to $500.
 When using Rocket Lawyer, you aren't just filling out a Power of Attorney template.
 In case you ever require support from a lawyer, your Rocket Lawyer membership offers up to 40% in savings when you hire an On Call attorney.

 Alongside your Power of Attorney, there's a set of tips for what is next after your document is completed.
 Feel free to engage with the PoA in all of the following ways: making edits, printing it out, and/or signing it.
 Finally, be sure that your agent(s) and care providers get their copy of the fully executed document.

 The guidelines and restrictions vary in each state; however, in Florida, your document will need to be signed by two witnesses.
 Only one of your witnesses may be your spouse or another relative.
 Finally, as a basic standard, witnesses will need to be at least 18 years old, and none of them should simultaneously be your agent.

-See Florida Healthcare Power of Attorney law: Chapter 765, Part II
+See Florida Medical/Healthcare Power of Attorney law: Chapter 765, Part II